Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Summary and remarks

 \section{Summary and remarks}

-The article mainly consists of three studies of issues: baryogenesis, magnetogenesis, and dark-matter acoustic waves.
-We conclude this lengthy article by briefly summarising fundamental equations adopted, basic physical phenomena described and results obtained that gives some insight into these three issues.
+The article presents studies of particle-antiparticle asymmetry, baryogenesis and dark-matter acoustic waves in the scenario $\tilde\Lambda$CDM.
+We summarize the lengthy article by briefly summarizing the fundamental equations adopted, basic physical phenomena described and results obtained that possibly give some insight into the issues of baryogenesis, dark matter particle-antiparticle asymmetry and large-scale structures of the Universe.

-We use Einstein (Friedmann) equations (\ref{eqh}) and (\ref{reh}), together with the cosmic rate equation (\ref{rateeqd}), and reheating equation (\ref{eqrho}) for the massive pair decay $\bar F F \Rightarrow \bar\ell~\ell$, as well as the pair-production rate (\ref{aden00}) and pair-decay rate (\ref{Mdecayr}), so as to completely determine the time-varying horizon $H$, cosmological term $\Omega_{_\Lambda}$, matter term $\Omega_{_M}$ and radiation term $\Omega_{_R}$ in the reheating.
-We apply this complete set of independent ordinary differential equations (\ref{eqhp}-\ref{reheateq}) to calculate the horizon $H$ variation in complex reheating epoch: (i) the preheating ${\mathcal P}$-episode; (ii) massive pairs oscillating domination ${\mathcal M}$-episode; (iii) relativistic particles domination ${\mathcal R}$-episode of the genuine reheating.